Click for Table of Contents

 I graduated as a Computer Science student in 1996 with a BSc Hons degree from the University of Warwick.

 I started working as a C programmer in London and realised I did not have enough time and patience to develop into a competent programmer so moved onto work at the Science Photo Library as a Systems Manager.
 My real skills and interests was shifting towards Unix Systems administration.
-Having started studying and working on Sun Systems Sparc workstations, I moved onto compiling C programs on SunOS 4.x servers, and started systems administration on a DEC Alpha server running Digitial Unix 4.0.
+Having started studying and working on Sun Microsystems Sparc workstations, I moved onto compiling C programs on SunOS 4.x servers, and started systems administration on a DEC Alpha server running Digitial Unix 4.0 OS, an image (metadata) database, an image library, connected to a multitude of line and laser printers.

 After 3 years of working and living in London, I took a “gap” year to travel around the world – with a backpack and a travel partner – we successfully traversed the globe, covering 12 countries in 12 months.